joelkuiper/Llamora/README.md

    PY
    ```

    Add the printed values to your environment. `LLAMORA_SECRET_KEY` is used by Quart. `LLAMORA_COOKIE_SECRET` must be a base64-encoded 32‑byte string for encrypted cookies.
 Without these keys the application is not secure.
-Keep these values somehwere safe.
+Keep these values somewhere safe.

 2. Set the usual runtime variables such as: